IpsumLorem16/Simple-IP-Camera-Viewer/README.md

 - Take and Immedietly download a snapshot using the snapshot button
 - Can open and view on multiple windows
 - Will warn if connection problems
-- Zero ads, no paywall or anykind of tracking.
-Infact, contains zero third party scripts.
+- Zero ads, no paywall or anykind of tracking, contains zero third party scripts.

 ## Troubleshooting